riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### 10.2 Architectural & Design Patterns

 Considering the proposed architecture and the proposed architectural structure of the TravelGo system, various architectural patterns would be suitable.
-In the following subsections we will present the primary patterns that should be implemented with respect to the most important quality attributes of the system.
-Additionally, an overview of all recommended patterns for the implementation of the system can be found in Appendix C
+In the following subsections we present the primary patterns that were considered with respect to the most important quality attributes and assess their suitability for our system.
+Moreover, an overview of additional patterns for the implementation of the system can be found in Appendix C.

 #### 10.2.1 Event Driven
-**Scalability:** Event-driven communication allows TravelGo to handle a large and diverse user base more efficiently.
+Event-driven communication allows TravelGo to handle a large and diverse user base more efficiently.
 Instead of services constantly calling each other through direct APIs, they publish and subscribe to events via a broker.
-This reduces coupling and lets multiple services consume the same event without adding system strain.
+This highlights scalability as it reduces coupling and lets multiple services consume the same event without adding system strain.
 For instance, when a QuestCompleted event is published, the Leaderboard Service, Notification Service can all react independently.
-This enables TravelGo to scale individual services as demand grows, ensuring smooth performance during travel season spikes or viral content moments. <br>
+This enables TravelGo to scale individual services as demand grows, ensuring smooth performance during travel season spikes or viral content moments.

-**Modularity:** TravelGo has distinct features such as the community chatroom, cultural side quests and league based competition, that all evolve at different speeds.
-Event-driven design supports loose coupling, meaning each service can be developed, deployed, and maintained independently.
+Furthermore, TravelGo has distinct features such as the community chatroom, cultural side quests and league based competition, that all evolve at different speeds.
+Therefore, event-driven design supports loose coupling, meaning each service can be developed, deployed, and maintained independently which supports modularity.
 Adding new features is straightforward, a new service just subscribes to relevant events without disrupting existing ones.
-Introducing a new module only requires subscribing to its related events, avoiding changes to other services. <br>
+Introducing a new module only requires subscribing to its related events, avoiding changes to other services.

-**Integrity:** Events provide a structured, controlled way of sharing only the necessary data between services, improving data integrity and security.
+Finally, with respect to integrity, events provide a structured, controlled way of sharing only the necessary data between services, improving data integrity and security.
 Sensitive data can be filtered at the broker, while services only receive the minimum required data needed, for instance, user IDs rather than full profiles.
 Moreover, event logs create an auditable trail of what happened and when, which strengthens TravelGo’s reliability and accountability.
-If inconsistencies like leaderboard manipulation arise, events can be traced back to verify the source of truth. <br>
+If inconsistencies like leaderboard manipulation arise, events can be traced back to verify the source of truth.

-#### 10.2.3 SAGA Pattern
+#### 10.2.2 SAGA Pattern
 Although SAGA is a widely used design pattern for microservices, we do not believe it to be advantageous for our system.
 There are two main reasons for this.
 First of all, SAGA might cause increased latency, since services have to coordinate with each other.
 Because of this, the performance of our system might decrease.
 Second of all, SAGA is difficult to implement, and hard to debug.
 We do not believe that the advantages of SAGA outweigh these disadvantages.

-#### 10.2.4 API Gateway
+#### 10.2.3 API Gateway

 The API Gateway acts as the central entry point for all client requests.
 Instead of the frontend or mobile application communicating directly with each individual microservice (like posts, chat, map, or leaderboard), all interactions first go through the API Gateway.
 It routes these requests to the correct service, aggregates data when needed, and returns a unified response to the user.